google-code-export/qdevelop/trunk/README.txt

 2.`cd' to the directory containing the package's source code and type
      `qmake' (`qmake -recursive' with Qt 4.2.x) to generate the Makefile for your system.
 3. Type `make' on Linux or `mingw32-make` on Windows to compile the package.
-4. The executable file QIde (QIde.exe under Windows) is built on bin/ directory.
+4. The executable file QDevelop (QDevelop.exe under Windows) is built on bin/ directory.

 If you want to have code completion, install the package ctags.
 Under Linux, ctags is normally installed with development packages.
 For Windows, ctags is accessible here : http://prdownloads.sourceforge.net/ctags/ec554w32.zip?download